verdaccio/monorepo/plugins/verdaccio-google-cloud/README.md

 ## Disclaimer

-This plugin is experimental and unstable.
-It requires further testing.
+⚠️⚠️ This plugin is experimental and might be unstable.
+It requires further testing. ⚠️⚠️

 ## License